chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 - Using the ServiceNow application
 - Using the Chef Automate UI

+{{Warning}}

-**Precaution** - It is recommended to take a cautionary approach to set up the data imports using Chef Automate's **Data Feed** feature to avoid unnecessary performance impacts to your ServiceNow infrastructure.
-In addition, it is recommended that larger time intervals for the **feed_interval** setting, such as **4 or 8 hours**, are used initially and with a smaller **node_batch_size** of **50**.
-It is adviced to test it on your development infrastructure by making use of the **CIDR Filter** functionality.
-The Chef Automate's **Data Feed** feature may suit your production environment, depending on the size of your estate and the set up you made in the ServiceNow production environment.
+Ensure you set up the data imports using Chef Automate's **Data Feed** feature to avoid unnecessary performance impacts to your ServiceNow infrastructure.
+It is recommended that the larger time intervals for the `feed_interval` setting, such as **4 or 8 hours**, are used initially and with a smaller `node_batch_size` of **50**.

+In addition, it is adviced to test it on your development infrastructure by making use of the **CIDR Filter** functionality.
+The Chef Automate's **Data Feed** feature may suit your production environment, depending on the size of your estate and the setup you made in the ServiceNow production environment.

+((/Warning))

 ### Configuring Chef Automate from ServiceNow

-The configuration of a Chef Automate from a ServiceNow production instance requires the Chef Automate instance to be configured with a valid signed SSL certificate.
+The configuration of a Chef Automate from a ServiceNow production instance requires the Chef Automate instance to be set up with a valid signed SSL certificate.

 Follow these steps to configure the Chef Automate integration from ServiceNow: